Mid-Century Modern Living room Ideas

 Mid-century can be expensive — or not.
 Authentic vintage: an Eames lounge chair costs $5,000-$7,000, a Noguchi table $1,200-$2,000.
 Quality reproductions: Article, West Elm, and AllModern offer lookalikes at 20-40% of the price.
 A full living room with reproductions: $5,000-$10,000.
 Budget: mix one authentic vintage piece from a thrift store or estate sale with modern reproductions.
 A vintage walnut credenza ($300-$800 secondhand) anchors the room.

-Upload a photo of your living room and see it transformed into mid-century modern style in about 10 seconds.
-No design skills needed — the AI handles everything.
+Upload a photo of your living room and get it remodeled with AI in mid-century modern style in about 10 seconds.
+No design skills needed.

 Try It FreeFrequently asked questions